 What are the differences between the 1.5 stall-and-a-half and the Box stall?

 The 1.5 stall is a roughly 4’x9′ stall, where your horse is backed in and cross tied next to another horse.
 There is a full partition between the horses, and only a breast bar in front of them.
 We stop every 4-5 hours to refill the EE provided hay bag and offer water while we are stopped.
 Before we get going again, the bucket will be taken down.
 In this stall, your horse can not put his head lower than the cross ties or the breast bar will allow.
 This stall is best for very broke, well traveled, experienced, middle aged mares and geldings.
 You can also choose a Box stall.
 We consider this the BEST option for long-hauls.
 This is a roughly 8’x9′ stall, where your horse is turned loose, like in a normal stable stall.
 This allows them to ride in the position that they choose, move around to get comfortable, stretch their neck down to let their sinuses drain, and have access to free choice hay on the ground and water that we can safely hang, the whole trip, 24/7.
 Stallions, weanlings, yearlings, mares with a foal at side, pregnant mares fairly close to their due date, and ponies under 12.5 hands MUST be shipped in the box stall.
 We also recommend that elderly, injured, nervous, very green, or not well broke horses are shipped in box stalls.
 We can also accommodate special feeding circumstances in the box stall.
-And last but certainly not least, you get to ship a saddle and tack truck FREE with the purchase of the box stall!
 The stall size you purchase is the stall size your horse will have for the duration of the trip, including if your horse will be on one of our gooseneck shuttles at any point in time in the trip.